KaustubhMundra/Digifest-Rajasthan-Hackathon-3.0/README.md

 The url for the video can be found at : goo.gl/gnS8vs

-The product works on a simple eye aspect ratio technology.
+The product works on a Region mark algorithm & eye aspect ratio technology which combinedly produce about 95% accuracy right now.
 We detect the 68 facial landmarks on the face and then the computer recognises the eyes.
 Calculation of eye aspect ratio is carried out with 6 points near eyes.
 The threshold linit can be analytically trained person to person and hence, a base threshold can be set demographically.